Dalai Lama turns 87, PM wishes him on phone | Politics

 - India

-The Dalai Lama turned 87 on Wednesday, with Prime Minister Narendra Modi wishing the Tibetan spiritual leader on phone and his supporters celebrating at a grand event here.
+The Dalai Lama turned 87 on Wednesday, with Prime Minister Narendra Modi wishing the Tibetan spiritual leader on phone and his supporters celebrating at a grand event here attended by ministers and lawmakers among others.

 To mark the occasion, the Dalai Lama inaugurated a library and a museum in Dharamshala, where the headquarters of the Tibetan 'government-in-exile' and the residence of the Nobel Peace Prize laureate are located.

-The main event at the Buddhist temple complex in Mcleodganj was attended by a large number of his followers and several prominent people including Himachal Pradesh minister Rakesh Pathania, local MLA Vishal Nehria, actor-activist Richard Gere, former diplomats and office-bearers of the Tibetan administration.
+The main event at the Buddhist temple complex in Mcleodganj was attended by a large number of his followers and several prominent people including Union minister of state for law and justice Satyapal Singh Baghel, Himachal Pradesh minister Rakesh Pathania, local MLA Vishal Nehria, actor-activist Richard Gere, former diplomats and office-bearers of the Tibetan administration.

 ''Conveyed 87th birthday greetings to His Holiness the Dalai Lama over phone earlier today.
 We pray for his long life and good health,'' Prime Minister Modi tweeted.